IndexingWordPress

 - after SEO plugin sitemap changes

-- after cache/CDN changes
+- after cache or CDN changes

 - after redirect plugin imports

-Where the failure path often sits
+Where the failure often sits

-- plugin-generated sitemap includes stale URLs
+- plugin sitemap includes stale URLs

-- migration leftovers remain in sitemap output
+- migration leftovers remain

-- old category or product URLs redirect elsewhere
+- old category or product URLs redirect

-- cache serves stale sitemap XML
+- cache serves stale XML

 - redirect chains hide the canonical URL

-- old sitemap remains submitted in GSC
+- old sitemap remains in GSC

-sample sitemap URLs and status codes
+sample sitemap URLs and statuses

 final redirect targets

-canonical tags on target pages
+canonical tags on targets

 SEO plugin sitemap settings

-cache/CDN freshness for XML
+cache freshness for XML

 GSC submitted sitemap state